-- ensuring that a proportion of the work is completed in the classroom - changing the context of the assessment from year to year - supervising the research process by including regular checkpoints and keeping on-going work on site - requiring plans, resource material and draft work to be submitted with the final product - submit your work to a Plagarism website for verification. - oral questioning to confirm a student's understanding - requiring a repeat part performance where there is doubt - controlling group work by breaking the assessment into group and individual components - requiring a signature on an authenticity statement - asking students to submit a bibliography which meets the school guidelines for bibliographies
+- produce your draft work and will have to discuss the work with your teacher.
+If the teacher is still not sure that the work was done completely by you, you may have to discuss the matter with the HOF.
+If there are still concerns you will meet with your Dean and the Assistant Principal. - ensuring that a proportion of the work is completed in the classroom. - changing the context of the assessment from year to year - supervising the research process by including regular checkpoints and keeping on-going work on site - requiring plans, resource material and draft work to be submitted with the final product. - submit your work to a Plagiarism website for checking/verification. - oral questioning to confirm a student's understanding. - requiring a repeat part performance where there is doubt. - controlling group work by breaking the assessment into group and individual components - requiring a signature on an authenticity statement - asking students to submit a bibliography which meets the school guidelines for bibliographies.